SuperTavor/NPCMake/readme.md

 # etc.....
 ```
-then, you feed it into npcmake along with your mapres folder.
-You can get your mapres folder from your game FA using this path:
+then, you feed it into npcmake along with a path to your full extracted FA.
-`data/res/map/[MapID]`.

 Now you're almost done!
 Just make sure [XtractQuery](https://github.com/onepiecefreak3/XtractQuery) is usable from the location you installed npcmake to, and install the outputted files from npcmake.